|Transitions Abroad Magazine March/April 2007 Vol. XXX, NO.5|

 Many of us live hurried lives these days, and we have only a few weeks’ vacation time, which we want to maximize.
 Like many of you, we at Transitions Abroad have always felt that the most life-enriching international experiences come from independent travel; however, times are changing and travel providers are creating more innovative and interactive itineraries that enable you to make a real connection with a place and its people, even in a short period of time.

-Independent-minded travelers today have a growing number of options, from well established educational travel organizations such as Elderhostel and Smithsonian to smaller, owner-operated outfits founded by people just like you, who know the value of living, working, volunteering, or studying abroad.
+Independent-minded travelers today have a growing number of options, from well established educational travel organizations such as Road Scholar (formerly Elderhostel) and Smithsonian to smaller, owner-operated outfits founded by people just like you, who know the value of living, working, volunteering, or studying abroad.
 They have a vision and a mission around which they develop trips that bespeak their mottos, such as “learning adventures,” “meaningful travel, “reality tours,” “cultural adventures,” and “travel for the hungry mind.”